Tricky waste

 Electronic Recycling Australia

-Electronic Recycling Australia can deliver not just better environmental outcomes, but better community and social outcomes too.
-Their successful electronic and electrical recycling operation is an initiative of Minda providing services to people living with a disability through sustainable employment and enriches their lives through greater community participation and contribution.
+Their successful electronic and electrical recycling operation is an initiative of Minda, who provide services to people living with a disability through sustainable employment, enriching their lives through greater community participation and contribution.

 Batteries - car and truck